Why Do Customers Leave Your Business?

 There are always alternatives to your brand in the market.
 Your customer might see another product or service and be curious about it.
 If there is anything that you don’t offer, but your competitor does, the customer will probably prefer the other option.

 What to do?
-Your competitors’ services, pricings, weak and strong points are vital data for you to analyze.
+Your competitors’ services, pricings, and weak and strong points are vital data for you to analyze.
 Always keep an eye on the market and be aware of what is happening.
 Make sure your services and products are updated and preferable.

 8. Bad Reputation